 Copyright can protect literary, dramatic, artistic, or musical works.

 It does not protect facts, ideas, systems, or methods of operation.

 More information on our Author's Rights Research guide.

 Find more about general copyright information from the U.S. Copyright Office.
 Information found here includes the differences between a patent, trademark, and copyrighted work, duration of protection, registration, and more.

 According to the U.S. Copyright Office, fair use is the unlicensed use of copyright-protected works in certain circumstances.

 Please see the U.S. Office of Copyright for More Information on Fair Use.

-Many of these public domain works are available through Hathi Trust, Google Books, and Internet Archive.
+Many public domain works are available through Hathi Trust, Google Books, and Internet Archive.

 The TEACH Act (Technology, Education, and Copyright Harmonization Act) attempts to give distance instructors the same opportunities to show copyrighted works in their classroom as a face-to-face instructor would have.

 Once a work is created and available, it's protected by copyright.
 Registering for copyright is voluntary, but according to the U.S. Copyright Office, it can be beneficial if the creator wishes to bring a lawsuit for infringement.